 Insurance and intermediaries payables comprise amounts due to policyholders, insurers, and others linked to the insurance business.
 These are recognised initially at transaction price and are subsequently measured at amortised cost.

-Other liabilities comprise amounts such as deferred tax liabilities, reinsurance payables, pension benefit obligations and trade payables.
+Other liabilities comprise amounts such as deferred tax liabilities, reinsurance payables, provision for claims experience refund and trade payables.

 D.4 Alternative Methods for Valuation

 Differences between bases, methods, assumptions used for Solvency and those used in Financial Statements